-6. Place the container in a warm – not hot – place and keep moist.
-If you see condensation forming you need to make some holes in the plastic film to to provide better air circulation.
+6. Place the container in a warm – not hot – place and keep the soil moist.
+If you see condensation forming, you need to make some holes in the plastic film to provide better air circulation.

-7. Thyme seeds can be slow to germinate but after approximately 21 days or so you should start seeing the first leaves forming.
-Remove the plastic film and make sure you continue to keep the soil moist.
+7. Thyme seeds can be slow to germinate, but after approximately 21 days, you should start seeing the first leaves forming.
+Remove the plastic film, and make sure you continue to keep the soil moist.
 Keep the container in a warm place with plenty of sunlight.

 At this stage you want a warm environment of 18-22 degrees Celsius (64-70 degrees Fahrenheit) with plenty of sunlight (at least 6 hours per day).
 But do not place the pots in direct sunlight as you risk scorching the seedlings.

-8. When the seedlings have grown at least two sets of true leaves it is time to transplant the seedling into larger pots or containers.
-Fill the new pots with a nutrient-rich potting soil.
+8. When the seedlings have grown at least two sets of true leaves, it is time to transplant them into larger pots or containers.
+Fill the new pots with nutrient-rich potting soil.

-9. Lift the seedlings gently taking great care not to damage the root system and plant them to the same depth as before.
+9. Lift the seedlings gently, taking great care not to damage the root system, and plant them to the same depth as before.
 Leave approximately 10 cm (4 inches) between seedlings as you plant them.
-If you use a nutrient-rich soil you do not have to add any fertilizer.
+If you use nutrient-rich soil, you do not have to add any fertilizer.

-9. As the seedlings grow you can increase the exposure to sunlight.
+9. As the seedlings grow, you can increase their exposure to sunlight.
 Mature thyme plants will thrive in full sun with good air circulation.

-10. When there is no longer any risk of frost you can replant the thyme plants in your herb garden or simply place the posts outdoors.
-You should always harden your plants for 1-2 weeks by incrementally increasing the amount of time they spend outdoors.
+10. When there is no longer any risk of frost, you can replant the thyme plants in your herb garden or place the pots outdoors.
+You should always harden your plants for 1-2 weeks by incrementally increasing their outdoor time.

-11. As the thyme plant grows you should harvest continually by pitching of twigs 3-6 cm (1-2 inches) above ground level.
+11. As the thyme plant grows, you should harvest continually by pinching twigs 3-6 cm (1-2 inches) above ground level.
 Continually harvesting your plant will create new growth and result in a busier and healthier plant.

-12. If you are harvesting your whole plant for storage you should wait for the plant to start setting flowers.
-Cut it back leaving 3-6 cm (1-2 inches) and watch the plant grow back.
-Use a standard herb fertilizer at half the recommended dosage to give your plant a boost.
+12. If you are harvesting your whole plant for storage, you should wait for the plant to start setting flowers.
+Cut it back, leaving 3-6 cm (1-2 inches), and watch the plant grow back.
+Use a standard herb fertilizer at half the recommended dosage to boost your plant.

-13. Thyme is a hardy plant and the most common problem you may encounter is root rot due to overwatering or poorly drained and compact soil with no air.
-Thyme actually prefers a mild dry out between waterings to being watered too much or too frequently.
+13. Thyme is a hardy plant, and the most common problem you may encounter is root rot due to overwatering or poorly drained and compact soil with no air.
+Thyme prefers a mild dry out between waterings to being watered too much or too frequently.

 The more common pests include aphids and red spider mites.
 Early detection and treatment with Neem Oil will help save your plant.

-15. After a few seasons your thyme plant may develop woody branches.
-Cutting the plant back hard in the spring leaving only 3 cm (1 inch) or so can help rejuvenate your plant.
+15. After a few seasons, your thyme plant may develop woody branches.
+Cutting the plant back hard in the spring leaving only 3 cm (1 inch), can help rejuvenate your plant.

 Grow thyme plants from cuttings

-Look for a branch with fresh growth and cut a sprig measuring about 15 cm (6 inches).
+Look for a branch with new growth and cut a sprig measuring about 15 cm (6 inches).